 The CSR team shared the final video on LinkedIn and received 50,000 views organically.
 At nearly twenty times the number of employees, the engagement levels far exceeded all past attempts at a CSR video.

-Since videos are easily shareable online, it can be a great solution for communicating with key stakeholders and team members who are in far-flung corners of the globe or simply do not always have time for meetings.
+Since videos are easily shareable online, it can be a great solution for communicating with key stakeholders and team members who are in far-flung corners of the globe.
+It’s also useful for those who do not always have time for meetings.
 In fact, 59% of executives say that they now prefer video over any other form of business communication.

-If you are familiar with our animation, you know that we don’t shy away from using humour in our videos.
+If you are familiar with our animation, you know that we don’t shy away from using humour.
 Clients often tell us that their past business communications have been overly serious and repetitive, making it difficult for everyone to stay motivated and engaged.

-By keeping your message light-hearted and playful, you will also be able to show off your tone of voice, helping a key group of people connect better with your brand and your values.
+It is also a time where light-hearted communication isn’t frequent, so investing in something light-hearted will make it that much more effective to capture engagement.
+Plus, keeping your message playful will show off your tone of voice, helping a key group of people connect better with your brand and your values.

 Let’s use the animated films we created for Grundon, the UK’s largest and most established waste management suppliers, as an example.